jhernandezg57/Synergistic-PI-Controller-Design/README.md

 - **`responsePI`**: Calculates the closed-loop parameters that form the cost function \( J \).

 ### Used functions
-- To find the self-intersections of the curve we use selfintersections, provided by Doug Schwarz.
+- To find the self-intersections of the curve we use `selfintersect`, provided by Doug Schwarz.
 On the Matlab File Exchange: https://fr.mathworks.com/matlabcentral/fileexchange/11837-fast-and-robust-curve-intersections

 ## References
 Author **Julián-Alejandro Hernández-Gallardo** 2025.